 The HDD LED connection is located on pins 13 and 14 of JF1.
 This LED is used to display all IDE/SAS/SATA activity.
-See the p.
-5-4 and table on the right for pin definitions.
+See the table on the right for pin definitions.

 HDD LED Pin Definitions (JF1)

 Pin# Definition

 13 Vcc

 14 HD Active